Cousin Junior: World Wrestling Federation (1984–1986)

 In 1984, Kean began wrestling for the World Wrestling Federation (WWF) as a jobber, performing as Lanny Kean.
 In 1985, he was given the gimmick of Cousin Junior, a member of Hillbilly Jim's hillbilly family stable.
 The Hillbilly family were portrayed as simple rural Southerners who performed square dances in the ring.
 They feuded with wrestlers including Jesse Ventura, Bob Orton, Jr., and Roddy Piper.
 Kean's character was modeled on the character of Jethro Bodine from the television program The Beverly Hillbillies.
 Kean left the WWF in 1986.

 Independent circuit and hiatus (1986–1992)

 In 1986, Kean joined the Continental Wrestling Association under the ring name Hillbilly Junior, where he formed a tag team with Giant Hillbilly.
-The duo won the AWA Southern Tag Team Championship on August 30, 1986 by defeating the MOD Squad.
+The duo won the AWA Southern Tag Team Championship on August 30, 1986, by defeating the Fire and Flame.
 Kean wrestled sporadically on the independent circuit throughout the mid-1980s, including in the NWA in 1988 under the name Cousin Junior once again.